SamuelWhitton/natural-daina/README.md

     ++ transform *([&A] a) -> [&B] {} -> \.transform a
 }
 ```
-These type and constrctor methods can be directly invoked the same as other methods with method generics:
+These type and constructor methods can be directly invoked the same as other methods with method generics:
 ```
 [] (A, B, Container, Transformation) {
     *{